AnarMustafayev/Income_Evaluation_Classification/README.md

 This repo covers the machine learning classification problem using various techniques through scikit learn library.
-Here I developed different classification models, these models were trained based on income_evaluation.csv and in final stage I evaluated performance of models.
+Here I developed different classification models, these models were trained based on income_evaluation.csv and in the final stage I evaluated performance of models.